-Due to the life cycle of penguins, which involves feeding in the sea and breeding on land, the growth of certain bacteria (e.g. prey-associated and marine bacteria) in the stomach may have an influence on penguin gut microbiomes, and further subsequently be input to the soil microbiota either through defecation or during regurgitation of food to chicks.
+Previously, avian faecal indicator bacteria, such as Escherichia coli, Enterococcus spp. and Enterobacter spp., have been identified in bird-impacted soil (Trawińska et al. 2016), sand (Whitman and Nevers 2003; Staley et al. 2016) and aquatic (Jiang et al. 2007) environments.
+As penguins feed in the sea and breed on land, the growth of certain bacteria (e.g. prey-associated and marine bacteria) in the stomach may have an influence on penguin gut microbiomes, and further subsequently be input to the soil microbiota either through defecation or during regurgitation of food to chicks.
 However, although the establishment of gut microbes in the faeces and surrounding soils has been reported previously in mammals (Faedo et al. 2002) and in termites (Otani et al. 2016), no similar reports appear to exist for bird species including penguins, with studies being limited to the interactions between bird gut microbiota and the nest environment (Hird et al. 2014; Goodenough et al. 2016).
-However, avian faecal indicator bacteria, such as Escherichia coli, Enterococcus sp. and Enterobacter sp., have previously been traced in bird-impacted soil (Trawińska et al. 2016), sand (Whitman and Nevers 2003; Staley et al. 2016) and aquatic (Jiang et al. 2007) environments.

-In penguins, researchers have used studies of deposited guano or cloacal swabs to make inferences about gut microbiota (Zdanowski et al. 2004; Banks et al. 2009; Barbosa et al. 2016), and also on the correlations between soil physio-chemical properties and microbiota in rookery soils, in order to study potential microbial roles in ornithogenic soil nutrient cycling (Chong et al. 2009; Kim et al. 2012; Ma et al. 2013).
+In penguins, researchers have used studies of deposited guano or cloacal swabs to make inferences about gut microbiota (Zdanowski et al. 2004; Banks et al. 2009; Dewar et al. 2013, 2014; Barbosa et al. 2016), and also on the correlations between soil physio-chemical properties and microbiota in rookery soils, in order to study potential microbial roles in ornithogenic soil nutrient cycling (Chong et al. 2009; Kim et al. 2012; Ma et al. 2013).
 But research is yet to address the converse process of transfer of penguin internal gut microbes into their deposited faecal material and hence potentially into the surrounding terrestrial microbial community.
 Understanding the role of any link between penguin gut microbes and those of the surrounding terrestrial ecosystem is important as there could be multiple impacts, including on the soil nutrient cycling-associated microbes, the penguin chicks, and the surrounding free-living microfloral and microfaunal communities.

-The objectives of this study were 1) to compare the bacterial community taxonomic compositions between stomach regurgitates, cloacal swabs obtained from the same individual birds, freshly deposited guano and rookery soils of two Pygoscelis penguin species, 2) to correlate assemblage patterns of the dominant and the co-occurring bacterial communities between the four sample types, and 3) to characterise whether and if so which gut/deposited guano bacterial community members are input to the surrounding soils.
-We employed a high-throughput sequencing approach (Illumina MiSeq) to access the bacterial communities in the samples studied based on the variable region 4 (V4) of the bacterial 16S rDNA.
-The use of this high-throughput sequencing approach enabled us to produce a high resolution profile of bacterial community taxonomic composition (Caporaso et al. 2011; Suenaga 2012) for each sample type, and hence allowed a robust comparative analysis across the samples studied.
+The objectives of this study were 1) to compare the bacterial community compositions between stomach regurgitates, cloacal swabs, freshly deposited guano and rookery soils of two Pygoscelis penguin species, 2) to correlate assemblage patterns of the dominant and the co-occurring bacterial communities between the four sample types, and 3) to characterise whether and if so which gut/ guano bacterial community members are input to the surrounding soils.
 As penguins clearly input biogenic material to the surrounding terrestrial environment through regurgitation and defecation, we hypothesised that correlations between the bacterial communities across the four sample types would be present.

-Material and Methods:
+Materials and methods:

 Sample collection and DNA extraction